JackSzwergold/Writing/Do Me a Favor and Buy Me Some Milk.md

-# Do Me a Favor and Buy Me Some Milk
-## Visiting the Scalper
+## Do Me a Favor and Buy Me Some Milk: Visiting the Scalper

 By Jack Szwergold, May 22, 2015